An App Review Study Case

-Once you have created your app, you can configure your extension and test it with a Test App in test mode.
-When everything is ready to go live, Facebook requires an App Review to authorize it.
+Once you have created your app, you can configure your extension and test it with a Test App in development mode.
+Before change the app status to live, Facebook requires an App Review to authorize it.

 What is App Review?
 App Review is a review process that Facebook uses as a way to ensure the best possible Facebook experience for your app's audience.
 The app review process aims to help people feel in control of how your app is using their data by requesting only the permissions your app needs to provide a great user experience.
 For more information, click here.